 You can also use Can You Run It.
 Can You Run It provides a quick and easy way to figure out if your Windows PC can run Battlefield 5 if these are indeed the minimum specifications.

-Head on over to the Battlefield 1 page where you can download a Desktop application.
+Head on over to the Battlefield 5 page and download a Desktop application.
 This app will help you figure out your specs and determine if your PC fits these early requirements.

-While these Battlefield 5 PC specs could change, they will help you properly gauge for the future.
-If your rig can’t properly run Battlefield 1, it probably won’t be able to run Battlefield 5.
+We could see the specs change ahead of the official release, but these will help you properly gauge for the future.
+If your rig can’t properly run the Battlefield 5 alpha, it might not be able to run the full version of the game.

 What If My PC Doesn’t Meet Requirements?

-If your computer doesn’t meet the minimum requirements, you can count on terrible performance.
-In some cases, you might not be able to launch the game at all.
+If your computer doesn’t meet the minimum requirements, count on terrible performance.
+In some cases, the game might not launch at all.

 If you want the best Battlefield 5 on Windows PC, you’ll want to make sure your computer is outfitted with a good amount of RAM, a newer processor, and a solid graphics card.

-Battlefield 5 will work on a PC using the minimum PC requirements, but you won’t be able to run it on the highest settings.
+Battlefield 5 will work on a machine using the recommended PC requirements, but you won’t be able to run it on the highest settings.
 You’ll almost certainly need to go into settings and tone everything down in order for it to be playable.

 Pre-Order if You Want to Play Battlefield 5 ASAP